How to Become a Crisis Intervention Counselor

 The first step to becoming a crisis counselor is to earn a bachelor’s degree.
 Students may save time going to school when they focus their bachelor’s degree studies in a counseling-related field, like psychology, social work or sociology.
 However, a bachelor’s degree in a field that’s not related to mental health can still lead to a career in counseling.

-Some master’s in counseling degree programs accept students with a bachelor’s degree in an unrelated field, as long as the student completes certain prerequisite classes.
+Some accredited master’s in counseling programs accept students with a bachelor’s degree in an unrelated field, as long as they complete certain prerequisite classes.
 No matter what type of education you have or what type of field you’re working in, there are paths to becoming a crisis counselor at any stage of life.

 2. Earn a master’s degree in counseling

-Although not required, a master’s degree is an alternative option to become a licensed crisis counselor for those who have not earned a bachelor’s degree in a psychology, human services, or other health related field.
-In a master’s in clinical mental health counseling program, students learn how to meet the mental, behavioral and emotional needs of various populations using crisis management techniques.
+Although not required, a master’s degree is an alternative for becoming a licensed crisis counselor for those who have not earned a bachelor’s degree in psychology, human services, or other health-related fields.
+In a master’s program in clinical mental health counseling, students learn to meet the mental, behavioral, and emotional needs of diverse populations through crisis management techniques.

 3. Complete clinical experience requirements

-A master’s degree in counseling program will typically require real-life clinical experience, such as an internship and supervised practicum, which prepares students for licensure and certification after graduation.
+A master’s degree in counseling and supervised practicum, which prepares students for licensure and certification after graduation.
 In conjunction with live discussions and class coursework, students complete a certain number of clinical counseling hours under the supervision of a licensed/certified counselor.

 4. Pass licensure and certification exams

-Crisis and trauma counseling certification requirements vary depending on the state the crisis counselor is working in and what the employer requires for the job.
-While some entry-level and administrative crisis counseling positions will not require licensure, most counseling fields do require licensure and/or certification for counselors to accept insurance payments.
+Crisis and trauma counseling certification requirements vary by state and employer.
+While some entry-level and administrative crisis counseling positions do not require licensure, most counseling fields do, and counselors must be licensed and/or certified to accept insurance payments.

 To get licensed, a background check and references are usually required, along with a state-recognized counselor exam.
 The National Board for Certified Counselors provides the exams, which include the National Counselor Examination for Licensure and Certification (NCE) and the National Clinical Mental Health Counselor Examination (NCMHCE).